The Avant Garde Doesn’t Give Up

 The New School for Liberal Arts

-An essay in response to Darren Tofts' essay "Century of change?
-Media arts then and now."
+Abstract: An essay in response to Darren Tofts' essay "Century of change?
+Media arts then and now" in this issue.

 Consider two photographs by Trevor Paglen.
 The first is an image of the night sky taken with an exposure of a short duration.
 One sees the stars winking in the blackness, and a streak or two crossing the black.
 They are orbiting satellites.
 The second image shows the sky photographed with a long exposure.
 The stars now appear to move in arcs, although of course it is the earth that is rotating, not the stars.
 Look closely and you can see some stars that don't move at all: satellites again.
 These are in geosynchronous orbit.
 The two photographs make visible two kinds of human intervention into the night sky: satellites that turn with the speed of the earth and satellites that move faster than the earth's turning.
 In both cases what makes this almost invisible thing visible is two other points of reference: the earth and the stars.